marverlous811/zodiac-game-client/readme.md

+## Zodia-game-client

-## Description
+### Description

-### A seed project using typescript, can apply for both client and server
+- A client for zodiac game, using typescript and phaser 3 as a game engine

+### Requirement

+- node >= 8.10.0

+- typescript compiler

-- Client: using webpack
+- webpack

-- Server: using nodejs

 ### Usage